zoho/zcrm-nodejs-sdk/README.md

 If user_identifier is not set via both the ways then default value 'zcrm_default_user' will be set by the sdk itself .

+Example files can be found in the [resources](./resources) project directory

 ## Token Storage Mechanism